sparrow1997/Car-Price-Prediction/README.md

 ### Methodology used:

-1. Linear Regression \n
+1. Linear Regression
-  1.1 Ridge Regularization \n
+  1.1 Ridge Regularization
-  2.1 Lasso Regularization \n
+  2.1 Lasso Regularization
-  3.1 Elastic Net \n
+  3.1 Elastic Net

 The maximum accuracy according to K-Fold Cross Validation has also been achieved by the Linear Regression Model implemented along with Elastic Net